-Located about 2 hours outside Sacramento is an amazing vertical cave that you can tour 364 days a year.
-It is and great example of everything from stalagmites and stalagmites to columns and helicite.
-When I toured it there were 14 school children enjoying the cave and I wish I would have had these types of learning experiences at my school when I was growing up.
-This 45 minutes tour costs 15 dollars and runs on the hour, here is the review.
+Located about 2 hours outside Sacramento, Black Chasm Cavern is a fantastic vertical cave that you can tour 364 days a year.
+It is an excellent example of everything from stalagmites and stalagmites to columns and helictite.
+When I visited it, 14 school children were enjoying the cave, and I wish I would have had these types of learning experiences at my school when I was growing up.
+This 45 minutes tour costs 15 dollars and runs on the hour, here is all the information.

 - Opens at 9 AM during the summer and 10 AM during the winter with a tour every hour until 5 PM

 - Cost 15 dollars a person (as of 2015)

 - All information as of my visit in 2015

 We arrived right at 10 AM and quickly jumped onto the 10 o’clock tour.
 Our guide told us a little bit about the history, and then we were off into the cave, which is right below the gift shop.